sympleaichat/simpleaichat/README.md

 SimpleAIChat is a lightweight, secure, and fully local AI chat client built with Flutter.

-It connects to OpenAI and Gemini APIs, allowing you to have flexible and private conversations without relying on external servers.
+It connects to OpenAI and Gemini and Claude APIs, allowing you to have flexible and private conversations without relying on external servers.
 All your conversation history and API keys are safely stored on your device.

 ---